kjserbel/PhantomTrace-v1.3.0/README.md

 Unlike traditional IP-based geolocation tools, PhantomTrace leverages **HTML5 Geolocation APIs** to extract **real GPS coordinates directly from the device**.

-If the user clicks the link and explicitly allows location access — the trace is real.
+If the user clicks the link and explicitly allows location access — **the trace is real**.

 ---